batter/react-weather-widget/README.md

 ## Quick Start

+First, get an API key from [Pirate Weather](https://pirate-weather.apiable.io/) and plug it into `config.json` as the value for the `api-key` attribute.

+Then run these commands in your console:

 ```
 $ npm install
 $ npm run watch
 ```

 The application can be accessed by visiting `http://localhost:8080` in your browser

+You can also modify the location in `config.json` if you wish to see weather for locations beyond New York

 ## Testing